Ackee-Blockchain/school-of-solana/4.lesson/README.md

 }
 ```

 Make sure that all of the Program IDs match.
 This means, when you run `anchor keys list`, the output of the command has to match with the Program IDs specified inside `Anchor.toml` and also with the Program IDs used within the `declare_id!` macro of both programs.
 If by any chance these do not match, use Program IDs from the `anchor keys list` as a reference (i.e. change `declare_id!` accordingly).
-Finally, import the `puppet` program into the `puppet-master` program by adding the following line to the `[dependencies]` section of the `Cargo.toml` file inside the `puppet-master` program folder:
+Finally, import the `puppet` program into the `puppet_master` program by adding the following line to the `[dependencies]` section of the `Cargo.toml` file inside the `puppet_master` program folder:

 ```toml
 puppet = { path = "../puppet", features = ["cpi"]}
 ```

 The `features = ["cpi"]` is used so we can not only use puppet's types but also its instruction builders and CPI functions.
 Without those, we would have to use low level solana syscalls.
 Fortunately, Anchor provides abstractions on top of those.
-By enabling the cpi feature, the puppet-master program gets access to the `puppet::cpi` module.
+By enabling the cpi feature, the puppet_master program gets access to the `puppet::cpi` module.
 Anchor generates this module automatically and it contains tailor-made instructions builders and CPI helpers for the program.

-In the case of the puppet program, the puppet-master uses the `SetData` instruction builder struct provided by the `puppet::cpi::accounts` module to submit the accounts the `SetData` instruction of the puppet program expects.
-Then, the puppet-master creates a new CPI context and passes it to the `puppet::cpi::set_data` cpi function.
+In the case of the puppet program, the puppet_master uses the `SetData` instruction builder struct provided by the `puppet::cpi::accounts` module to submit the accounts the `SetData` instruction of the puppet program expects.
+Then, the puppet_master creates a new CPI context and passes it to the `puppet::cpi::set_data` cpi function.
 This function has the exact same function arguments as the `set_data` function in the puppet program with the exception that it expects a `CpiContext` instead of a `Context`.

 We can verify that everything works as expected by replacing the contents of the `puppet.ts` file with the following code and running `anchor test`.